 The correct answer is D.

 Given the complexity of the topic, you might take some time initially but as you practice more and more of inequality sum, you’ll be in a better situation solving these questions during the actual exams.
-Solve Free Mock Tests and practice exam like question right before your exams.
+Solve Free Mock Tests and practice exam-like questions right before your exams.

 - 100+ Free Mock Tests